Percolation phase transition on planar spin systems: Sharpness using OSSS and comparison of pivotal probabilities

 \begin{remark} It is important to observe here that a fortunate coincidence has helped us in the last step of the proof.
 More precisely, note that the sum of influences that appear on the right hand side of \eqref{e:upper_variance} was originated from the OSSS inequality, but incidentally this happens to be the same sum that appears in Russo's formula.
-This fact is further commented in Remark~\ref{r:difficulties} b) below. \end{remark}
+This is not the case for our models as it is further commented in Remark~\ref{r:difficulties}.2 below. \end{remark}

 When we apply this technique to our model, it will become clear how this can be used to prove sharpness of the phase transition, as well as a polynomial upper bound on the size of the critical window.